MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 -  When you are satisfied by your results and the explainablity given by Shapash, you can use the SmartPredictor object for deployment.
--  In this section, we will learn how to easily switch from SmartExplainer to a SmartPredictor.
+-  In this section, we learn how to easily switch from SmartExplainer to a SmartPredictor.
 -  SmartPredictor allows you to make predictions, detailed and summarized contributions on new data automatically.
 -  It takes only necessary attributes to be lighter than SmartExplainer